Platform

 1. Ease and affordability

-One of the biggest benefits of contextual advertising is that it is easier and more affordable to implement.
+One of the most significant benefits of contextual advertising is that it is easier and more affordable to implement.
 Behavioral advertising relies on lots of data, which means you have to use tools to collect and analyze it and create meaningful strategies to use it.
-Contextual targeting doesn’t require that amount of investment but still provides relevant and targeted advertising.
+Contextual targeting doesn’t require much investment but still provides relevant and targeted advertising.

 2. Brand protection and brand perception

-The websites your ads appear on can play a role in how your brand is viewed.
+The websites your ads appear on can affect how your brand is viewed.
 Contextual targeting helps protect your brand because there is almost no risk of placing advertisements in non-brand-safe environments like political, adult-themed, or controversial websites.

 3. In-the-moment relevance

-Another way contextual targeting has an edge over behavioral advertising is that it provides ads that are relevant for what customers are actively experiencing.
-Just because a customer researched a topic a few times does not mean the topic is something they are actively interested in at this moment.
+Another way contextual targeting has an edge over behavioral advertising is by providing relevant ads for what customers are actively experiencing.
+Just because a customer has researched a topic a few times does not mean the topic is something they are actively interested in now.
 Contextual targeting understands that people change their habits.
 It aims to introduce new habits and thoughts into consumer patterns without restricting their viewing of advertisements.

 4. Better customer ad experience

 Think about your own online behavior.
 Are there some sites you avoid visiting because you know they are swarming with ads?
-Say you want a recipe to help you cook dinner, but first you have to scroll past a handful of ads for unrelated products.
-That frustration and annoyance is called ad fatigue, and contextual targeting can help reduce it in your audience.
+Say you want a recipe to help you cook dinner, but first, you have to scroll past a handful of advertisements for unrelated products.
+That frustration and annoyance is called ad fatigue; contextual targeting can help reduce it in your audience.
 Because contextual ads are placed in a relevant environment, the ads don’t seem cumbersome, unwanted, or annoying.
 Ads are only shared if they are relevant to the website and meaningful to the content.

 5. No personal customer information required